Bacha Khan University attack

 On 20 January 2016, four terrorists opened fire at Bacha Khan University (باچا خان پوهنتون) near Charsadda, Pakistan.
 It is located in the Charsadda District of Khyber Pakhtunkhwa.
 At least 22 people were killed and over 20 others were wounded.
 Over 200 students were rescued from the premises, while the terrorists were killed by security forces.

-The Tariq Geedar Afridi faction of the Tehrik-i-Taliban claimed responsibility for the attack.
+The Tariq Geedar Afridi faction of the Tehrik-i-Taliban, an internationally designated terrorist group, claimed responsibility for the attack.

 On 23 January 2016, the Pakistani army laid the blame on a Taliban commander and the leader of its Tariq Geedar group, Khalifa Omar Mansoor alongside his deputy Qari Zakir.
 Mufti Khalid, one of the facilitator of the attack, was later killed in an ambush by unidentified person(s) in Kunar province of Afghanistan while he was travelling.
 Khalid was a central leader of Tehrik-i-Taliban and was a close associate of Mullah Fazlullah who was also killed in the same province.